mkinach/cheatsheets/vim-cheatsheet.md

 * `:%s/pattern//gn` to count number of matches of a word
 * `:%s///gn` to repeat count occurrences of work last last search for
 * `:10,50s/pattern//gn` to count number of matches between lines 10 and 50
+* `:%s/old/new/gc` to search-and-replace, but confirm before making each change

 ### Screen Splitting